Jonas-H-D/Jonas-H-D/README.md

 When not @ecole42 getting awsome coding skills in C I am usually

- 🏋🏼‍♂️ doing some crossfit \n
+🏋🏼‍♂️ I am doing some crossfit
- ⛷enjoying the mountain \n
+⛷enjoying the mountain
 🧘‍♂️ teaching yoga
 📽 watching movies